 Growing a blog is not as simple as it sounds.
 And, making money out of it is even more difficult.
 This post is going to breakdown what blogging about anime is actually like.

 Firstly, I have to mention that I’ve only been blogging for 2 years.
-I clearly don’t have much experience, nor have I had the chance to try every blogging, money making tips are tricks known to mankind to give you guys a summary of the important things you should know about anime blogging.
+I clearly don’t have much experience, nor have I had the chance to try every blogging, money making tips and tricks known to mankind to give you guys a summary of the important things you should know about anime blogging.

 However, I’ve definitely learned a few things in these past couple of years.
 I’ve come to understand how some of my “assumptions” were absolutely wrong.
 I’ve also come to know that I have to change my entire mindset about blogging.

 Here are some of the common (mistaken) assumptions/expectations about anime blogs.

 Many people think internet as the magical be-all and end-all solution to making money easily.
 While it is undeniably true that almost all the billion dollar businesses to ever exist toady have something to with the internet, the sad truth is that the competition has grew several times stronger.
 Long story short, you are a tad bit too late to the game to have an easy win.